Belmont looks to extend streak vs EKU | WTOP

-BOTTOM LINE: Belmont looks for its 12th straight win in the head-to-head series over Eastern Kentucky.
-Belmont has won by an average of 16 points in its last 11 wins over the Colonels.
+BOTTOM LINE: Belmont looks for its 11th straight win in the head-to-head series over Eastern Kentucky.
+In its last 10 wins against the Colonels, Belmont has won by an average of 16 points.
 Eastern Kentucky’s last win in the series came on Feb.
-6, 2016, an 88-78 win.
+6, 2016, an 88-78 victory.

-STEPPING UP: The Bruins are led by juniors Nick Muszynski and Grayson Murphy.
-Muszynski is averaging 15.3 points and 5.5 rebounds while Murphy is putting up 10.3 points, eight rebounds and 5.3 assists per game.
-The Colonels have been led by Tre King and Wendell Green Jr., who are scoring 15.4 and 14.4 per game, respectively.TERRIFIC TRE: King has connected on 34.6 percent of the 52 3-pointers he’s attempted and has gone 3 for 4 over the last three games.
-He’s also converted 69.4 percent of his free throws this season.
+TEAM LEADERS: The Colonels have been led by Tre King and Wendell Green Jr..
+King has averaged 16.2 points and 7.4 rebounds while Green has recorded 15.1 points and 5.5 assists per game.
+The Bruins have been led by juniors Nick Muszynski and Grayson Murphy, who are averaging 15.3 and 10.5 points, respectively.

+CREATING OFFENSE: Green has had his hand in 54 percent of all Eastern Kentucky field goals over the last three games.
+The freshman guard has 25 field goals and 19 assists in those games.

-UNDEFEATED WHEN: Eastern Kentucky is a perfect 18-0 when its defense holds opponents to a field goal percentage of 48.3 percent or less.
-The Colonels are 1-6 when they allow opponents to shoot any better than that.
+PERFECT WHEN: Eastern Kentucky is a perfect 14-0 when its defense holds opponents to a field goal percentage of 48.3 percent or less.
+The Colonels are 1-4 when allowing the opposition to shoot any better than that.

-BEHIND THE ARC: Belmont’s Luke Smith has attempted 164 3-pointers and connected on 39 percent of them, and is 5 for 20 over the last three games.
+FLOOR SPACING: Belmont’s Luke Smith has attempted 141 3-pointers and connected on 41.8 percent of them, and is 7 for 16 over the last three games.

-DID YOU KNOW: The Belmont offense has scored 82.8 points per game this season, ranking the Bruins ninth among Division I teams.
-The Eastern Kentucky defense has allowed 74.1 points per game to opponents (ranked 246th overall).
+DID YOU KNOW: The Belmont offense has scored 83.4 points per game this season, ranking the Bruins ninth among Division 1 teams.
+The Eastern Kentucky defense has allowed 72.8 points per game to opponents (ranked 223rd).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25